Science International Exchange

 Still in doubt about whether you should go abroad?
 Here are a few reasons to consider an international experience:

-• It's an amazing opportunity to be exposed to different cultures.
+• It's an amazing opportunity to be exposed to different cultures and promote multicultural competence!

-• You will meet people from other countries, participate in clubs and activities, and improve your interpersonal skills and your confidence to interact with a variety of different people.
+• You will meet people from other countries, participate in clubs and activities, improve your interpersonal skills and your confidence to interact with a variety of different people!

-• You'll be able to improve your language skills.
+• You'll have a chance to improve your language skills.

-• An international experience can also serve as a starting point for travel to different parts of the world.
+• It can be your starting point to travel to different parts of the world.

 • You can study abroad for one or two terms and experience a new academic environment, take courses that are not offered at Waterloo, and use them towards your degree.